-Additionally, foreign exchange losses in respect of such portions of loans that exceed the allowed ratio shall not be a deductible expense.
+Foreign exchange losses in respect of such portions of loans that exceed the allowed ratio shall not be a deductible expense.

-A company that has related party transactions is required to ensure such transactions are at arm’s length.
+A company that has related party transactions is required to ensure that such transactions are at arm’s length.

 The Income Tax Act empowers the Commissioner to adjust profits accruing to a Kenyan resident where such a person enters into transactions with related non-residents and the transactions result in no realisation of profit, or less than the ordinary profits accrue to the resident person compared to a transaction that had been conducted by persons dealing at arm’s length.

 The Income Tax (Transfer Pricing) Rules, 2006 mirror the principles set out in the OECD Guidelines on transfer pricing.
 The rules require related parties to prepare a transfer pricing policy to justify the pricing arrangements; upon request, the parties should present the transfer pricing policy to the Revenue Authority.